misltech/Banking-System-Demo/README.md

 copy the php files into a web server ex: wampserver

-and run it form there
+and run it from there